Frances Farmer: 1937–1941: Transition to theater

 During the run of Golden Boy, Farmer began a romantic affair with Odets, but he was married to actress Luise Rainer and did not offer Farmer a commitment.
 Farmer felt betrayed when Odets suddenly ended the relationship, and when the group chose another actress for its London run–an actress whose family helped secure funds for the play–she came to believe that the group had used her drawing power selfishly to further the success of the play.
 Disheartened, Farmer returned to Los Angeles to star opposite husband Erickson in Ride a Crooked Mile (1938).
-Odets later wrote in his 1940 journal about Farmer, describing her as an "unhappy, stiff, rude and uncontrollable girl, but with a real purity."
+By this time, Farmer had acquired a reputation in the press for being somewhat "difficult" and The New York Times made note of Farmer's return to Hollywood for Ride a Crooked Mile (which was also known as Escape from Yesterday):Paramount is pleased with the tranquility surrounding Frances Farmer's brief resumption of her screen career.
+Following her substantial Broadway stage engagement of "Golden Boy," the studio rather expected fireworks when it came to casting her.
+However, when she was assigned a role in the modest film Escape from Yesterday, there was no objection from the star, who attained note for, among other things, giving voice to caustic opinions about Hollywood in her New York interviews.Odets later wrote in his 1940 journal about Farmer, describing her as an "unhappy, stiff, rude and uncontrollable girl, but with a real purity."
 In April 1939, she performed in a short-run Broadway production of Quiet City, an experimental play by Irwin Shaw, directed by Elia Kazan.
+Farmer was also performing on radio at this time and in May, following the closing of Quiet City, she appeared on The Kate Smith Hour opposite Luther Adler in a radio adaptation of Men in White.
+She then performed in summer stock in New Jersey through August.
 In November that year, she returned to Broadway, portraying Melanie in Thunder Rock, also directed by Kazan, and produced by the Group Theater.
 The play was not well received, and Farmer was profoundly unhappy after its closing in December 1939.
 She subsequently accepted a role in a Broadway adaptation of Ernest Hemingway's The Fifth Column, for which she was scheduled to begin rehearsing in early 1940.
 During rehearsals, Farmer began binge drinking in an effort to alleviate her depression.
 She ultimately chose to withdraw from the production, resulting in a $1,500 fine from the Theater Guild, for "unprofessionalism".